LindaHaviv/CLI_AI_Cert_Quiz_App/README.md

 ## Overview

-- **Tech Stack**: Python, LangChain, AWS Bedrock, FAISS, DynamoDB
+- **Tech Stack**: Python, AWS Bedrock, DynamoDB
 - **Key Components**:
-  - **LangChain**: For managing AI model interactions and retrieval.
-  - **AWS Bedrock**: Provides access to language models to generate quiz questions.
+  - **AWS Bedrock**: Provides access to foundation models and Knowledge Base for RAG implementation
-  - **FAISS**: Handles vector storage for fast and efficient information retrieval.
+  - **Bedrock Knowledge Base**: Manages the vector embeddings and retrieval for RAG
-  - **DynamoDB**: Used to store quiz scores.
+  - **DynamoDB**: Used to store quiz scores and user progress.

 ## Prerequisites